South Korea: Three Kingdoms of Korea

 Baekje was a maritime power, sometimes called the "Phoenicia of East Asia".
 Its maritime ability was instrumental in the dissemination of Buddhism throughout East Asia and spreading continental culture to Japan.
 Baekje was once a great military power on the Korean Peninsula, especially during the time of Geunchogo, but was critically defeated by Gwanggaeto the Great and declined.
 Silla was the smallest and weakest of the three, but used opportunistic pacts and alliances with the more powerful Korean kingdoms, and eventually Tang China, to its advantage.

 In 676, the unification of the Three Kingdoms by Silla led to the Northern and Southern States period, in which relationships between Korea and China remained relatively peaceful.
 Balhae, a Goguryeo successor state founded by a general, controlled most of Manchuria and parts of the Russian Far East and was called the "Prosperous Country in the East".
 In addition to Koreans, there were many other ethnicities such as the Mohe, Turkic, and Chinese.

 Late Silla was a wealthy country, and its metropolitan capital of Gyeongju grew to become the fourth largest city in the world.
 It experienced a golden age of art and culture, exemplified by monuments such as Hwangnyongsa, Seokguram, and the Emille Bell.
 It also carried on the maritime legacy and prowess of Baekje, and during the 8th and 9th centuries dominated the seas of East Asia and the trade between China, Korea, and Japan, most notably during the time of Chang Pogo.
-In addition, Silla people made overseas communities in China on the Shandong Peninsula and the mouth of the Yangtze River.
+In addition, the Silla people made overseas communities in China on the Shandong Peninsula and the mouth of the Yangtze River.
 However, Silla was later weakened due to internal strife and the revival of successor states Baekje and Goguryeo, which culminated into the Later Three Kingdoms period in the late 9th century.

 Buddhism flourished during this time.
 Many Korean Buddhists gained great fame among Chinese Buddhist circles and greatly contributed to Chinese Buddhism.
 Examples of significant Korean Buddhists from this period include Woncheuk, Wonhyo, Uisang, Musang, and Kim Gyo-gak.
 Kim was a Silla prince whose influence made Mount Jiuhua one of the Four Sacred Mountains of Chinese Buddhism.